 3. Make Homemade Gifts

 It’s really the thought that counts, right?
 There are tons of DIY gifts that are easy to throw together, so you’ll save both time and money.
-For example, our Set of 4 Maxwell & Williams Mugs come in a beautiful cake tin, why not fill it with some homemade cookies?
+For example, our Gold Lid Vase can be filled with flowers, candies or even delicious homemade treats!
 Your friends and family will love that you put some effort into their gift.

 While some might say regifting is passé, it’s actually a smart way to stick within your budget.
 The key to regifting is to still give presents that are nice (nobody wants your throwaways).
 But you’ve probably received some presents that just weren’t your taste.
 However, chances are, there’s someone on your list that would appreciate it.
 Still be thoughtful with your gifting, but don’t feel bad about giving away something that you received as a present in the past.